Wednesday, August 13, 2025

-Lanzhou marked the end of the second stage of my Yellow River trip - the completion of the ‘几-shaped curve’ through Inner Mongolia.
+Lanzhou marked the end of the third stage of my Yellow River trip - the completion of the ‘几-shaped curve’ through Inner Mongolia.
 As with Xi’an, I would take a break and make a few changes to the bike and my kit.
 I would also have to renew my 90-day visa, which was nearing its expiry date.

 When I arrived on my bike at the bridge across the Yellow River in the centre of the city, I paused to take a few photos at what seemed like the glamorous skyline.
 Lanzhou was an unusual city in that it was squeezed along the river, hemmed in by hills, making it a long, narrow city that stretched for 40 kilometres east to west, but was only a few kilometres north to south.
 I’d visited ten years previously when I’d found it to be a rather drab and austere place, and I wondered how it might have changed in the meantime.
 The answer to that question came when I took to the streets the next day to trawl the bike shops of Lanzhou for some new gear.